Chair of the Board of Trustees

-James DeGraffenreidt is the President of the Board of the Walters Art Museum.
+James DeGraffenreidt, Jr. is the President of the Board of the Walters Art Museum.
 A veteran energy industry executive, DeGraffenreidt has been a member of the Board for 11 years.
 He has held numerous leadership positions with the Board, including Vice President and Chair of the Board Governance and Development Committee.

 DeGraffenreidt was chairman of the board and CEO of WGL Holdings, Inc., the parent company of Washington Gas.
-In addition to serving on the boards of the Walters and the Maryland Science Center, DeGraffenreidt served on the Maryland State Board of Education, where he also served as president for two years.
+In addition to serving on the boards of the Walters and the Maryland Science Center, DeGraffenreidt served on the Maryland State Board of Education, where he also served as president for four years.

 DeGraffenreidt earned a JD and an MBA from Columbia University, and a BA from Yale College.